Skip to main content

 How the privacy story actually works

-- · Files are processed on your computer.
-Conversion, compression, merging, redaction, annotation, and (with a downloaded model) OCR all run locally in the FileHop desktop app — your file does not transit our servers for any of these tasks.
+• · Files are processed on your computer.
+Conversion, compression, merging, redaction, and annotation all run locally in the FileHop desktop app — your file does not transit our servers for any of these tasks.

-- · Cloud OCR is available as an opt-in alternative when your machine does not meet the local-model RAM requirement.
-It is off by default and asks for explicit consent per task.
+• · When OCR ships, a cloud option will be available as an opt-in alternative for machines that cannot run the local model.
+It will be off by default and ask for explicit consent per task.

-- · No telemetry on file contents.
-We do not log what you opened, what you OCR'd, what you redacted, or what you transcribed.
+• · No telemetry on file contents.
+We do not log what you opened, what you converted, what you redacted, or what you annotated.

 Reference reading